Dynamic Network Control for Confidential Multi-hop Communications: System Model

 Due to broadcast nature of wireless communications, transmissions are overheard by unintended receivers.
-At every transmission, overhearing neighboring nodes accumulate information for each commodity $s$.
+At every transmission, overhearing neighboring nodes and the node which receives information from the active link accumulate information for each commodity $s$.
 Let $k$ be a node overhearing a transmission of commodity $s$ over link $(i,j)$, i.e., there is a link $(i,k)\in L$.
-Then, whenever node $k$ is not active transmitting or receiving, i.e., no link originating or terminating at node $k$ is scheduled, it accumulates $f_k^s(t)=R_{ik}(t)$ bits of information over block $t$.
-We assume that the centralized scheduler has the reach to instantaneous channel state information, i.e., $R_{ij}(t)$ is available causally for each link $(i,j)$.
+Then, whenever node $k$ is not active transmitting or receiving, i.e., no link originating or terminating at node $k$ is scheduled, it accumulates no larger than $f_k^{s,i}(t)=\min(R_{ik}(t),\max_{j \neq i} \mu_{ij}^s(t))$ bits of information over block $t$ over link $(i,j)$, since overhearing information cannot exceed the actual transmitted information.
+In Sections \ref{sec:wo_delay_const} and \ref{sec:w_delay_const}, we assume that $R_{ij}(t)$ is available causally at the centralized scheduler.
+In the subsequent section, we relax this assumption, and propose a distributed algorithm, i.e., nodes determine the scheduling decision by only using their local information.

-{\bf Discussion:} The perfect secrecy of multihop wireless communications relies on the fact that individual links experience statistically independent fading.
-The random channel variations are then exploited by opportunistic algorithms such as the control algorithms presented in Section \ref{sec:wo_delay_const} and \ref{sec:w_delay_const}.
-These control algorithms can also be used in a wired network setting, wherein the random variations in the links are due to the congestion control and buffer management mechanisms.
-The main differences in a wired network setting are: All links can be concurrently active, which in turn relaxes the scheduling constraints to complete set of links in the network; and the capacities of the links are constant, i.e., $R_{ij}(t) = R_{ij}$, for all $t$.